tbgicgeb/ThyPredict/README.md

 # Thypredict Pipeline

 Thypredict is a pipeline for analyzing and predicting thyroid image.
 This repository contains the essential scripts and instructions to get started.
+This pipeline has been tested on Ubuntu 22.04.4, CUDA compatible graphic card, RAM > 16GB

 ## Prerequisites

 Before running the pipeline, ensure you have the following:

-- A system with Python installed
+- A system with Python 3.10.12 installed
   - The following Python packages are required:
   - `image_slicer==2.1.1`
   - `keras==2.15.0`